warior456/Sculk-Depths/README.md

 ## License
 Please refer to the [LICENSE.md](https://github.com/warior456/Sculk-Depths/blob/main/LICENSE.md) file for licensing details.

-For any questions or issues, please reach out to us on our [GitHub repository](https://github.com/warior456/Sculk-Depths).
+For any questions or issues, please reach out to us on our [GitHub repository](https://github.com/warior456/Sculk-Depths) or our [Discord Server](https://discord.gg/dxANwW23Ub)